IBM/varnish-operator/docs/monitoring.md

 The operator is built using the [Kubebuilder SDK](https://github.com/kubernetes-sigs/kubebuilder) which has built-in support for the Prometheus metrics exporter.

-By default, the operator Helm chart creates a Service that exposes the port the exporter is listening on.
-The default port is `9131` and can be changed by overriding the `container.metricsPort` field in [Helm chart](operator-configuration.md).
+A service, created by the operator's Helm chart, exposes the metrics on port `8329` (named `prometheus-metrics`) and can be used to scrape operator metrics.

 ### Monitoring Stack Example